Homeschool Curriculum and How to Teach with the Bible

 It Begins with the Individual

 Specifically, it begins with you dear parent.
 Yes, it all begins with you.
 As an individual, you need to work on thinking governmentally and modeling it for your children.
-Also, you need to own your own education.
-Or re-education as the case may be.
-Because most of us have been given a humanistic form of education.
-And even if we’ve had a Biblical Worldview taught to us, have we had Bible Truths taught to us in each subject?…
+Also, you need to own your own education or re-education as the case may be.
+Most of us have been given a humanistic form of education to some degree.
+And, even if we’ve had a Biblical Worldview taught to us, have we had Biblical Truths taught to us in each subject?…

 How You Can Get Started